Grotesque, quirky 'Boxtrolls' find home on margins of animation

-LOS ANGELES As the hipsters of animation, Portland, Oregon-based Laika studios is not afraid to play on the fringe with its latest film "The Boxtrolls," and its lead stars are not your average cute animated monsters.
+LOS ANGELES, Sept 25 As the hipsters of animation, Portland, Oregon-based Laika studios is not afraid to play on the fringe with its latest film "The Boxtrolls," and its lead stars are not your average cute animated monsters.

 "We're never going to make things that are middle of the road or inoffensive," said Laika's President Travis Knight.